-Each applicant shall submit a Cover Page form (PDF form below) along with a 3 to 5 page paper on the subject of “a Historic Preservation Project which includes the preservation, history and/or restoration/technology of builder's hardware”.
+Each applicant shall complete, sign and submit the Cover Page form (PDF form below) along with a 3 to 5 page paper on the subject of “a Historic Preservation Project which includes the preservation, history and/or restoration/technology of builder's hardware”.
 The paper shall be single spaced with not more than one inch margins.

 The Cover Page and paper must be submitted by e-mail on or before March 16, 2020 to the Scholarship committee at email@example.com.